Pinalli/Pinalli/README.md

 :school: I'm Software Engineering

-:computer: I'm Front-End  and Back-end Developer
+:computer: I'm Front-end  and Back-end Developer

 :books: At the moment I am studying the most used current technologies on the market